Happy birthday Drupal

 7. Security and User Access & Authentication

 One of the best ways to improve information security in your business is to tighten up access.
-Drupal provides an out-of-the-box interface for user roles and permissions that can be customised to meet your specific business needs.
+Drupal CMS provides an out-of-the-box interface for user roles and permissions that can be customised to meet your specific business needs.

 Security & User Access modules – feature highlights